 The final statement presented by Barton County Community College is the Statement of Cash Flows.
 The Statement of Cash Flows presents detailed information about the cash activity of the institution during the year.
 The statement is divided into five parts.
 The first part deals with operating cash flows and shows the net cash used by the operating activities of the institution (tuition and fees, grants, auxiliary enterprises, payments to employees and benefits, payments to suppliers, and activity revenues).
 The second section reflects cash flows from noncapital financing activities (state appropriations, local taxes, Pell and SEOG grants, and contributions).
 This section reflects the cash received and spent for nonoperating, noninvesting, and noncapital financing purposes.
-The third section reflects the cash flows from capital and related financing activities.
-This section deals with the cash used for the acquisition and construction of capital and related items (purchase of capital assets, principle on debt, interest payments, and loss on sale of assets).
+The third section reflects the cash flows from capital and related financing activities (purchase of capital assets, principle on debt, interest payments, and loss on sale of assets).
 The fourth section deals with cash flows from investing activities and shows the interest received from investing activities.
 The fifth section reconciles the net cash used to the operating income or loss reflected on the Statement of Revenues, Expenses and Change in Net Position.

-Management's Discussion and Analysis For the Years Ended June 30, 2020 and 2019
+Management's Discussion and Analysis For the Years Ended June 30, 2021 and 2020

-2020 2019
+- 2021 2020

-Operating Activities \$ (23,328,611) (21,970,641)
+Operating Activities \$ (24,025,239) (23,328,611)

-Noncapital Financing Activities 26,783,982 25,163,509
+Noncapital Financing Activities 26,325,389 26,783,982

-Capital and Related Financing Activities (1,943,729) (1,941,085)
+Capital and Related Financing Activities (1,437,248) (1,943,729)

-Investing Activities 156,535 123,766
+Investing Activities 85,384 156,535

-Net Change in Cash • 1,668,177 1,375,549
+Net Change in Cash - 948,286 1,668,177

-Cash - Beginning 31,958,429 30,582,880
+Cash - Beginning - 33,626,606 31,958,429

-Cash - Ending \$ 33,626,606 31,958,429
+Cash - Ending \$ 34,574,892 33,626,606

-The cash balance at year-end increased as compared to the previous year due to increases in revenue made up of Tuition & Fees, state aid (restored), tax collections, grants, and other miscellaneous contributions.
-Even though our credit hours just increased slightly, the increase in fees helped offset scholarship expenditures.
+The cash balance at year-end increased as compared to the previous year due to additional revenue made up of state aid (restored), federal grants and contracts, insurance reimbursements (Camp Aldrich), and local/state/federal COVID funds.
+Even though our credit hours decreased, the increase in fees helped offset scholarship expenditures.
 The combination of these sources resulted in an increase in our ending cash balance.
 The College's cash balance will help the future operations of the College.